-Order Amending Rule 206 of the Rules of Conduct, Office Standards and Civil Procedure for Magisterial District Judges; No. 262; Magisterial Rules
+Order Amending Rule 101 of the Rules and Standards with Respect to Offices of Magisterial District Judges; No. 374 Magisterial Doc.

-It Is Ordered pursuant to Article V, Section 10 of the Constitution of Pennsylvania that Rule 206 of the Rules of Conduct, Office Standards and Civil Procedure for Magisterial District Judges is amended as follows.
+And Now, this 5th day of August, 2014, It Is Ordered pursuant to Article V, Section 10 of the Constitution of Pennsylvania that Rule 101 of the Pennsylvania Rules and Standards with Respect to Offices of Magisterial District Judges is amended in the following form.

 TITLE 246.
 MINOR COURT CIVIL RULES